isaksky/url_dom/README.md

 The code uses the same terminology.

-## A couple of things I'll probably add soon:
+**Things I'll do next:**

-* Way more tests.
-Will probably come from rake task that converts all of these tests they provide: http://publicsuffix.org/list/test.txt
+* Add more tests.
+Will probably write a rake task that converts all of these tests they provide: http://publicsuffix.org/list/test.txt
 * If java has a built in URI class, add some methods, and/or accept it as an argument.
+* Upload to clojars. make sure installation and usage is straightforward.